ttm/mass/notes.md

 SI:
 * arrumar a ordem das figuras (fig 3 trocou com a 4)
+* add the Doppeleer; Re-verb pieces.
+* add the functions.py and hrtf.py scripts. (assert that they are in the body of the text)

 Scripts:
 * change f_a to f_s or fs
 * match script names of pieces from listing to source tree.